vsmithy/instock-native/README.md

 ## To Use
 * Create an Expo / React-Native Project
 * Copy and paste the files in this repo into your project folder
+* npm install
 * Add your own api key (spoontacular api from Mashape.com)
+* Open the project in Expo XDE

 ## Screens